Officer of the watch on a cargo ship

-Chain of Command and Bridge Resource Management: A Comparison Between the Merchant Marine and the Canadian Navy
+The Captain and Bridge Resource Management: A Comparison between the Merchant Marine and the Navy

 Royal Canadian Navy: Military command and tactical management